Exact simulation of continuous max-id processes with applications to exchangeable max-id sequences: Continuous max-id processes

 such that

 \item Conversely, given a locally finite measure $\mu$ on $C_0(T)$ which satisfies (\ref{finitenessintmeasure}), there exists a PRM $N$ on $C_0(T)$ with intensity $\mu$ such that

-defines a continuous max-id process with vertex $h_\bmX=0$. \end{enumerate} \end{thm}
+defines a continuous max-id process with vertex $h_\bmX=\bm 0$. \end{enumerate} \end{thm}

-\begin{rem}[Continuity of vertex] The vertex of a continuous max-id process is always upper semicontinuous, however, it may not be continuous.
-In this case we do not have the same representation of a continuous max-id process as in Theorem \ref{spectralrepresentationmaxidprocess}, see (\cite[Example 2.5]{Ginecontmaxidprocess1990}).
-A full characterization and stochastic representation of upper semicontinuous max-id processes with upper semicontinuous vertex in terms of PRMs on the space of upper semicontinuos functions is provided in \cite{Norberg1986,Ginecontmaxidprocess1990}. \end{rem}

-Theorem \ref{spectralrepresentationmaxidprocess} shows that continuous max-id processes with continuous vertex can be constructed as the pointwise maxima of (possibly infinitely many) atoms of a PRM $N$ on $C_0(T)$.
-It is easy to see that $N(C_0(T))=\infty$ if and only if $\mu$ is an infinite measure.
+It is easy to see that $\p\big( N(C_0(T))=\infty\big) =1$ if and only if $\mu$ is an infinite measure.
 For example, this is the case if $\p(X_t>0)=1$ for some $t\in T$.
-Since this is a desired property in many applications, a simulation of $\bmX$ via the simulation of the PRM $N$ is usually practically infeasible.
+Since this is a desired property in many applications, a simulation of $\bmX$ via the simulation of the infinite PRM $N$ is usually practically infeasible.
 However, it is crucial to observe that the value of $\bmX_\bmt:=(X_{t_1},\ldots,X_{t_d})$ is fully determined by the atoms of the random measure of extremal functions at $\bmt$

 Thus, all atoms of the random measure of subextremal functions at $\bmt$